When it’s time to get your grub on.

 Virginia City Beef Jerky Company

-Once you've discovered the Virginia City Jerky Company, you’ll be hooked.
+Once you’ve discovered the Virginia City Jerky Company, you’ll be hooked.
 In 1999 Bob Williamson started Virginia City Jerky Company after getting numerous demands for his famous venison jerky.
 His marinade recipe and skill in creating delicious beef and venison jerky meant he soon began selling to local business in Reno-Tahoe area.
 In 2003 a location in Virginia City became available and the Virginia City Jerky Company and Smokehouse was born.
+When taking a stroll on C Street, look for the prime rib roasting on the outdoor grill and you’ll find the Jerky Company.